StudioEtrange/ngrok-build/README.md

 # ngrok-build

-Build ngrokd server and ngrok without a pain.
+Build ngrokd server and ngrok without a pain for Linux, MacOS and Windows

 So you can use your own ngrok server on you own server with your domain name